 By the late 2nd century, Rome’s power stretched from Britain to Eastern Europe, North Africa and the Middle East.
 Near-constant power struggles followed, until Diocletian divided the Empire in the late 3rd century.

 After Constantine’s death, Rome split and went into terminal decline.
 The city was sacked twice in the 5th century and again in the 6th.
 The Byzantine inheritors of the eastern Roman Empire dominated Rome until the late 8th century, when the Popes struggled for control.
 Centuries of feuding between the church, nobles and foreign powers followed.

-Rome saw a second period of development during the 15th-century Renaissance, when the Papacy took up permanent residence in the city after moving from Florence.
-Over the next 200 years, many of the city’s most impressive buildings, such as St Peter’s Basilica, the Sistine Chapel and the Trevi fountain, were commissioned by the great papal dynasties.
-The popes were also patrons of great artists ranging from Michelangelo and Raphael to Botticelli.
+Rome thrived in the 15th-century with the Renaissance, and the Papacy took up permanent residence in the city after moving from Florence.
+Over the next 200 years, many of the city’s most impressive buildings were built, including St Peter’s Basilica and the Sistine Chapel, and the likes of Michelangelo, Raphael and Botticelli were patronised.
+Rome later became capital city of the newly unified Italy in 1861.

 After WWI, Benito Mussolini led the March on Rome and fascist rule was imposed until near the end of WWII.
 After the war, the city grew and modernised significantly, and became one of the world’s most fashionable city’s in the 1950s and 60s.